xword/java-npm-gradle-integration-example/README.md

 ## Pack npm build result into JAR and expose to the Java project

 Now we need to somehow put the npm build result into the Java package.
 We would like to do it without awkward copying external files into Java project resources during the build.
-Much more elegant and reliable way is to add them as a regular  dependency, just like any other library.
+Much more elegant and reliable, IDE-friendly, way is to add them as a regular  dependency, just like any other library.

-Let's update `npm-app/build.gradle` to configure this.
+Let's update `npm-app/build.gradle` to achieve this.

 At first define a custom configuration to be used for passing the dependency:
 ```groovy